MrMuntaner/CAP-STONE-PROJECT/README.md

 ## Programming Methods

-Language: Python 3.10.8 and 3.8 (Only for CAPTSTONE-4 notebook)
+Language: Python 3.10.8 and 3.8 for `CAPTSTONE-4 notebook`

 Major Packages and Version Numbers can be found [here.](requirements.txt)